Samuel Brooksworth

 Samuel Brooksworth (born Samuel Boateng, 23 September 1988) is a British-Ghanaian businessman and the Founder and Chief Executive Officer of Remoteli.
 Brooksworth first came to public attention in 2016 when he became a contestant on BBC One's the Apprentice.
 After the show Brooksworth founded the Startup Accelerator Build and Master, educating and mentoring entrepreneurs to grow and scale their businesses.
 In 2020 Brooksworth then founded Remoteli.
 Remoteli is an on-demand staffing organisation supporting businesses globally in building remote workforces.
 Services include Business Assistance, Customer Service Support, Social Media Management, Business Development and Software Development.
 In 2022, Remoteli was named Global Startup of the Year at the Startup Awards National Series.

 Early life

 Brooksworth, whose parents emigrated from Ghana in the 1970s, was born in 1988 in Lewisham, South London.
 He is an identical twin and the oldest of 5 siblings.
 His younger brother was a contestant on a reality series Love Island in 2020.

-Brooksworth's family moved to Bury, Greater Manchester in 2000, where he attended Castlebrook High School and Holy Cross Sixth Form College.
+Brooksworth's family moved to Bury, Greater Manchester in 2000, where he attended Castlebrook High School and Holy Cross College.

 Brooksworth left Bury to earn a Bachelor of Science Honours from Sheffield Hallam University in Information Technology and Business Studies.